MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/navigationview_isbackbuttonvisible.md

 ## -description

-Gets or sets a value that indicates whether the back button is enabled or disabled.
+Gets or sets a value that indicates whether the back button is visible or not.
+The value "Auto" indicates that the NavigationView determines whether the back button is visible or not depending on the display mode of the NavigationView.

 ## -property-value